Swiss Pension Fund Aggregate Indices Performance Monitor

 Credit Suisse Pension Fund Index & UBS Pension Fund Index Family

 From 31.12.1999 onward, Credit Suisse calculate the first pension fund aggregate index, based on some 100 Swiss pension funds to whom Credit Suisse acts as Global Custodian.
 While the index has monthly increments, it is only published quarterly.
 With an inception date of 31.12.2005, UBS Group began to publish a family of pension fund indices, also based on custody.
 In contrast to the Credit Suisse counterpart, UBS publish their indices monthly.
 UBS distinguish pension fund indices by size: small, medium, and large pension funds, plus a general pension fund index.
-Below, the performance of Swiss pension fund aggregate indices is compared to the a medium risk-tier synthetic pension fund benchmark index LPP-C40.
-This is a synthetic performance benchmark with a static asset allocation.
+Below, the performance of Swiss pension fund aggregate indices is most often compared to the medium risk-tier synthetic pension fund benchmark index LPP-C40.
+This is a synthetic performance benchmark with a static asset allocation, of which 40% is in equities.
 Performance benchmarks in asset management (with the exception of peer group references) are free from any attempt to generate ‘value-added’.
-Thus, benchmark indices must not be read as quality reference, they are merely a description of circumstances.
+Thus, benchmark indices must not be read as quality reference.
+They are merely a description of circumstances.